gitter-badger/alexjj.com-1/content/blog/all-the-keyboards-poker-2.md

 ![](/images/Poker 2 2.jpg)

 This pink case would actually be the demise of the Poker 2.
 I found the case on Aliexpress for peanuts and thought it would go well with the pink space bar.
-Unfortunately in the process of installing it
+Unfortunately in the process of installing it, I didn’t pay attention to the USB connector and ended up bending it.
+It still worked but it was now loose and would occasionally disconnect.
+I tried soldering it back on and even glueing it but it never seemed to be reliable.
+After many years of use, and as part of my decluttering I ended up selling it along with everything else.

+I hope the buyer got as much joy from it as I did.